Dan David Prize: History

-In 2016, Catherine Hall of University College London rejected the Dan David Prize.
-Her prize money was donated to fund scholarships at Tel Aviv University.

-Transition to the new prize
+The Dan David Foundation was founded in 2000 with a $100 million endowment by Romanian-born Israeli businessman and philanthropist Dan David.
 The Dan David Prize was founded with the goal of rewarding and encouraging innovative and interdisciplinary research that cuts across traditional boundaries and paradigms.
 Each year, three prizes of $1 million were awarded in rotating fields to those who made outstanding contributions to humanity.